ServBay MariaDB/MySQL Troubleshooting Guide

 Note: Replace <version>

-with your MariaDB/MySQL package version.
-ServBay's backup feature typically generates files that are easy to restore and provides built-in options.
+with your target MariaDB/MySQL version.
+ServBay’s backup files are designed to be easy to restore and are supported by the app’s recovery options.

-8. Specific Bug: MariaDB 11.5.1 InnoDB Fails to Start (ib_logfile0 was not found
+8. Specific Bug: MariaDB 11.5.1 InnoDB Startup Failure (ib_logfile0 was not found

 / Missing FILE_CHECKPOINT